Collared Greens clothing to open in Charleston as another shop closes; 3 dining spots on way

 New location

-A bakery once located on Coleman Boulevard in Mount Pleasant has moved across town to the I'On subdivision and will host its grand opening Feb.
+A bakery once located on Coleman Boulevard in Mount Pleasant has moved across town to the I'On subdivision and will hold a grand opening Feb.
 16, offering visitors that day a coupon for a free cookie in March.

 Bakies, which closed in January 2020 while owner Gail Holdcraft looked for another location, can now be found at 264 N. Shelmore Blvd. in the space formerly occupied by gift, home decor and garden shop Sweet Olive, which moved its business online.